aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/save-html-as-pdf-with-java-complete-guide-using-thread-pool/_index.md

 }
 ```

-**Why a pool?**
-When you call `new Document(templatePath)` for every request, the library parses the HTML each time – a costly operation.
-The pool reuses the parsed DOM, dramatically reducing CPU work and memory churn.
+The pool eliminates the need to call `new Document(templatePath)` for every request, which would otherwise re‑parse the HTML each time.

----

-## Step 4: Set Up a Fixed Thread Pool
+### How to configure a fixed thread pool for batch conversion?

-We’ll simulate ten concurrent PDF generation requests using a **thread pool** of five workers.
-This mirrors a real‑world scenario where a web service processes multiple requests simultaneously.
+We’ll simulate ten concurrent PDF requests using a pool of five threads.
+This mirrors a typical web‑service scenario where multiple users trigger PDF generation simultaneously.

 ```java
 import java.util.concurrent.ExecutorService;